-The recycling program in Curitiba is unique, taking care of the lower class while helping the environment.
-Curitibanos now recycle over 70% of their garbage, in a program that costs no more than the old landfills.
+Curitibanos recycle over 70% of their garbage, largely with help from municipal programs that cost no more than the old landfills.
 The city is cleaner, its people have more jobs, and the poor receive food and transportation.
-The well being of the lower class is valued as an integral part of the city's program.
+The well being of the lower class, schools, and children, are valued as an integral part of the city’s programs.